Life of Pi

 Background

-The site needed to launch ahead of the A.R.T. premiere and be architecturally ready to scale through the Broadway transfer and beyond.
+The site launched ahead of the A.R.T. premiere, with the architecture ready to scale through the Broadway transfer and a national tour.

 Implementation

-The ticketing calendar architecture was built to transition seamlessly between venues — the same system that powered A.R.T. sales carried straight through to Broadway without a rebuild.
+The same calendar system that powered A.R.T. sales carried straight through to Broadway and the national tour without a rebuild.

 Results